 Estimators will inevitably encounter numerous trades, all of which have varying costs involved.
-With that in mind, it is important to realize that it is not just roofing trades that may require Retail Labor Rate corrections.
+With that in mind, it is important to realize that it's not just roofing trades that require consideration.
 Take the HVAC trade, for example.
 If an estimator is allowing for costs to remove and replace a packaged A/C and furnace 5-ton rooftop unit, he or she could expect the removal to include disconnection of electrical, natural gas lines, the evacuation of refrigerant, etc. These tasks would most certainly require specialty trade workers.
 The costs associated with correcting the trade selection for the removal (-) activity is the difference between \$126.39 for 'DMO', and \$303.03 for 'HVC' (Figure 8).